-pre-convective environment, which are defined to be days with little to no deep convection within the regional domain from 0900 UTC through 1900 UTC.
+To ensure that these improvements were not simply the result of the smoothing inherent in producing the mean fields, the relative ranks shown in Fig. 8 are calculated again, but only for the 15- and 18-h forecasts (valid at 1500 and 1800 UTC) over the 16 days with a "clean slate" preconvective environment, which are defined to be days with little to no deep convection within the regional domain from 0900 through 1900 UTC.
 This prevents any convective feedback from unfairly handicapping the deterministic CAMs in a comparison to the ensemble mean fields.
-It is seen that the CAPS-ENSMEAN forecasts still improve upon the CAPS-CN forecasts for all variables except CAPE when only the undisturbed pre-convective environments are examined (Fig. 11).
-For the WSHR forecasts, although the percentage of number-1 rankings for the CAPS-ENSMEAN declines (Figs. 8f and 11f), it still ranks first on almost 60% of the days (10 out of 16) and the percentage of rankings in the top two remains nearly the same for all days.
+It is seen that the CAPS-ENSMEAN forecasts still improve upon the CAPS-CN forecasts for all variables except CAPE when only the undisturbed preconvective environments are examined (Fig. 11).
+For the WSHR forecasts, although the percentage of number one rankings for the CAPS-ENSMEAN declines (Figs. 8f and 11f), it still ranks first on almost 60% of the days (10 out of 16) and the percentage of rankings in the top two remains nearly the same for all days.

-The above analysis gives further support that the filter produces an equitable quantitative comparison of the environments and damps the convective-scale features, since the long-term error statistics on all days and on those days with little to no convection is very similar.
-In addition, it strengthens the conclusions that the CAM forecasts are typically worse overall than the NAM and GFS forecasts for environmental parameters; yet, the CAPS-ENSMEAN forecasts are almost always better than the control and are frequently better than the other models, regardless of their native grid lengths and effective resolution.
+The above analysis gives further support that the filter produces an equitable quantitative comparison of the environments and damps the convective-scale features, since the long-term error statistics on all days and on those days with little to no convection are very similar.
+In addition, it strengthens the conclusions that the CAM forecasts are typically worse overall than the NAM and GFS forecasts for environmental parameters; yet, the CAPS-ENSMEAN forecasts are almost always better than the control and are frequently better than the other models, regardless of their native grid lengths and effective resolutions.
 Implications for this result are discussed in section 6.